Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 The Decision Lever That Mattered

-Margaret could not control when the government changed the inclusion rate.
-But she could have controlled her exposure to it.
+Margaret could not control when she died or how big her embedded gain had grown.
+But she could have controlled how concentrated the gain was in a single taxable event.
 An alter ego trust — setup cost $4,000 — would have saved $17,250 in probate.
-A deliberate portfolio drawdown strategy, selling $250,000 of gains per year in her late 60s and early 70s at the 50% inclusion rate and sheltering proceeds in her TFSA, would have reduced the terminal gain from $800,000 to $300,000 or less — keeping the entire remaining gain within the 50% tier.
+A deliberate portfolio drawdown strategy, selling $80,000–$100,000 of gains per year in her late 60s and early 70s and sheltering proceeds in her TFSA, would have reduced the terminal gain materially and preserved her OAS in her living years.

-The 2026 inclusion rate did not create a new problem.
-It made an existing problem — the concentration of unrealized gains in a single taxable event at death — $47,000 worse.
-The solution was always the same: spread the realization across years, use every available shelter, and plan the deemed disposition before the CRA computes it for you.
+The flat 50% inclusion rate is not the constraint — the concentration of unrealized gains in a single deemed-disposition event is.
+The solution is the same as it has been for thirty years: spread realization across years, use every available shelter, and plan the deemed disposition before the CRA computes it for you.

 Frequently Asked Questions